FraserThompson/dunedinsound.com/src/content/blog/2018-09-05-mentalist-collective-interview/index.md

 title: 'The Mentalist Collective are finally releasing an album'
 date: 2018-09-04T21:00:00.000Z
 tags:
-    - interview
+  - Interview
-    - the_mentalist_collective
+  - 'The Mentalist Collective'
 author: 'Fraser Thompson'
 background_position: center
 background_size: contain
-description: 'The first time I saw The Mentalist Collective was when they played to a crowd of ten or so at one of ReFuels open mic nights.
-This was way back and 2014, and they''re only just now releasing an album.
-What''s the big idea?'
+description: "The first time I saw The Mentalist Collective was when they played to a crowd of ten or so at one of ReFuels open mic nights.
+This was way back and 2014, and they're only just now releasing an album.
+What's the big idea?"
-media:
-    'The Mentalist Collective': {machine_name: the_mentalist_collective}
 cover: ./cover.jpg
 ---

 The first time I saw The Mentalist Collective was when they played to a crowd of ten or so at one of ReFuels open mic nights.

 This was 2014, when ReFuel was still ReFuel and going to gigs there wasn’t cool.
 The open mic night performances ranged from impassioned singers with acoustic guitars covering Neil Young to the legendary banjo originals of Wolfman Stuey.
 It was an interesting time.

 And then The Mentalist Collective showed up out of nowhere one night and blew me away.
 Five people in one band has the potential to just be a big mess, but these guys clearly knew how to play together.
 Each song warmed me up like a shot of positive vibes and I loved it.

 <center><iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=38699114/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="http://thementalistcollective.bandcamp.com/album/mandala-ep">Mandala EP by The Mentalist Collective</a></iframe></center>